A Simple Practice to Increase Engagement

-A client recently shared how impressed he was with his team’s effort in thinking through a new strategy for their business.
-He articulated their creativity and commitment to building the best solution.
-I could feel his pride.
+A client recently expressed satisfaction with his team’s efforts in developing a new business strategy.
+He praised their creativity and commitment to finding the best solution.
+I could sense his pride, though I noticed his omission of a simple practice to increase engagement.

-Then, I asked if he shared how he felt with his team.
-There was silence.
-At the end of that day, he sent an email expressing his appreciation for his team’s effort and how well they were doing.
+I asked if he shared how he felt with his team.
+His response was silence.
+Before the end of that day, he sent an email expressing his appreciation for his team’s effort and how well they did.
 He also committed to letting them know in person.

-This goes a long way towards making your team feel you care about them as people and not just for what they are able to deliver.
+Implementing this simple practice of appreciation goes a long way in having your team feel you care about them as people, not just what they are able to deliver.
 In a high turnover, resource-stretched environment, people are more likely to stay if they feel seen and appreciated.

 Recognition is a powerful motivator and inspires people to give their best.
 It also reinforces your leadership style and how you become known as a leader.

-Appreciating is simply recognizing what is good.
-It reinforces the fact that you care about them as a person.
+Appreciating is recognizing and acknowledging what is good.
+It reinforces the fact that you care about your team as people.
 Appreciation should never be assumed.

 This simple exchange of sharing something personal opened a deeper level of appreciation and conversation within the group.
-They all became more animated and engaged as the day went on.
-This one exercise changed the dynamics of how the team worked together moving forward.
+They all became more animated and engaged as the day evolved.
+This one exercise changed the dynamics of how the team acknowledged and worked together moving forward.

-People want to be seen as a person and know others care.
+People want to be seen as a person and know that others care.

-It bears mentioning that expressing appreciation once isn’t enough; it needs to be repeated to become a habit.
-Let’s say one of your personal brand descriptors (how you want to be known) is considerate.
+It bears mentioning that expressing appreciation once isn’t enough; it needs to be on repeat.
+Let’s say one of your personal brand descriptors (how you want to be known) is ‘considerate.’
 This label doesn’t stick if you hold the door open for someone once.
 It sticks if you are consistent in being considerate.

 Appreciation needs to be extended consistently to have people know that you care.
-It can include small wins (showing up for the meeting on time) along with big wins (completing the project on time and under budget).
+It can include small wins (showing up for the meeting on time) and big wins (completing the project on time and under budget).

 Looking to develop high performers?
-A ratio was discovered in a study conducted in 1999 by Marcial Losada, a Chilean psychologist and consultant.
+There is a ratio that was discovered in a study conducted in 1999 by Marcial Losada, who is a Chilean psychologist and consultant.
 The magic ratio for high performance is five expressions of positive feedback to one expression of negative feedback.

-Why aren’t we all expressing appreciation more often?
+Why aren’t we giving positive feedback or expressing appreciation more often?
 Why does it sometimes feel awkward or forced?

 1. Begin meetings by sharing accomplishments before tackling the to-do list and problems.
 Have everyone share what has gone well first.
 This will shift the energy for the balance of the meeting and have your team be more open to what comes next.

-2. Stay committed to your one-on-one meetings even when no problems are discussed.
+2. Stay committed to your one-on-one meetings even when there are no problems to discuss.
 This time provides a great opportunity to talk about what the person is doing well and learn more about him/her personally.
 Honouring your meeting times makes employees feel valued.
-(The top frustration I hear from leaders is the cancellation of one-to-one meetings.)
+(The top frustration I hear from leaders is the cancellation of one-on-one meetings.)

 3. When a team member exceeds expectations, reach out to him/her and extend your appreciation.
 An email can work if you are not physically there, although in person is always more meaningful.
-What you appreciate grows.
+A phone call is a close second. 😉 What you appreciate grows.

 6. When you notice positive changes in a colleague’s leadership style, let him/her know.
 Especially if you know they are attending training sessions or are engaged in coaching.
 Reinforcement creates sustainability.